MR-Addict/mdbook-embedify/README.md

 ## 1. Installation

-First, you need to install mdbook-embedify to your computer.
+There are two ways to install this plugin.

 You can install it from crates.io using cargo.

 ```sh
 cargo install mdbook-embedify
 ```

+Or you can download the binary from [releases](https://github.com/mr-addict/mdbook-embedify/releases) page.
+But it only supports **Linux** and **Windows**, if you are using **MacOS**, you have to install it from crates.io.

 After installation, add the following code to your `book.toml` file: